RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ### Grace Period

-By default, slave HA has a 15 minute grace period before new slave shards are created.
+By default, slave HA has a 15-minute grace period after node failure and before new slave shards are created.
 To configure this grace period from rladmin, run:

     rladmin tune cluster slave_ha_grace_period <time_in_seconds>